gemesa/stm32-dc-dc/README.md

 }
 ```

 Uncomment the control function and set the chosen output voltage in mV (for example 5000u = 5.00V), then the PI controller will set the desired value.
-The DC-DC task is activated every 5ms in the current configuration, so it can be made it faster if necessary.
+The DC-DC task is activated every 5ms in the current configuration, so it can be made faster if necessary.

 ## Results